Batson v. Kentucky: Case participants after Batson

 When the Supreme Court reversed his conviction, Batson was serving a twenty-year sentence.
 Rather than risk a retrial, he pleaded guilty to burglary and received a five-year prison sentence.
 After his release, Batson was convicted of several offenses including burglary, theft, receiving stolen property, and persistent-felony convictions.
 He was released from prison again in January 2003 and remains on parole through 2026.
+Since his release, he worked as a construction worker and later said of the media attention the case received: "It's so old, they ought to let it go".